DuShon Monique Brown: Personal life and death

 Brown had one child: a daughter, Zoe.
 She had one brother and two sisters: Zachary Brown Jr., Zaire King, and Jamyra Siek.
 Brown checked herself into the hospital earlier in the week of her death, after experiencing chest pains, but was released after undergoing tests.
 She died at St. James Olympia Fields Hospital on March 23, 2018.
 The Cook County coroner scheduled an autopsy on March 24, 2018.
 On May 31, 2018, the Cook County Medical examiner confirmed the death was the result of sepsis of an unknown etiology.
-Obesity and high blood pressure were also cited as the reason of sudden death.